smartforwarder/edi-doc/README.md

 ## Login and health check APIs

 ### Login API
-Used to collect a Token for an OpenAPI User.
+Used to collect a Token for an EDI User.
+Please contact the admin@smartforwarder.co to get the following informaiton

+1. EDI app id
+1. EDI app secret
+1. Base API url

 **URL** : `/auth/local`